Thailand vs Vietnam – Which is Better for Teaching English?

-We have dedicated guides as to teaching abroad in both Vietnam and Thailand, so which one is better?
-As cliche as it is, both countries are excellent places to teach abroad, you’ll enjoy what both have to offer but there are some important difference to be aware of before going.
+We have dedicated guides for teaching abroad in Vietnam and Thailand, so which one is better?
+As cliche as it is, both countries are excellent places to teach abroad, you’ll enjoy what both have to offer, but there are some critical differences to be aware of before going.

-We are going to break down the differences between the two countries based on pay, students, where you will be teaching, the legal requirements and our overall recommendation.
-So if you’ve not yet taught abroad we suggest you read our dedicated guides on these two countries to understand what you’re getting into as well as this guide on the differences.
+We will break down the differences between the two countries based on pay, students, where you will be teaching, the legal requirements, and our overall recommendation.
+So if you still need to teach abroad, we suggest you read our dedicated guides on these two countries to understand what you’re getting into and this guide on the differences.

 What we will compare in this content

-For any sort of ESL teacher there are a few things to look at when moving abroad to teach English.
-Pay is important, but it’s conly one aspect.
-In this content we will compare with our Thailand vs Vietnam for English teachers across a few different metrics:
+For any ESL teacher, there are a few things to consider when moving abroad to teach English.
+Pay is significant, but it’s only one aspect.
+In this content, we will compare our Thailand vs Vietnam for English teachers across a few different metrics:

 The pay in Thailand vs Vietnam

-Let’s start with pay as this is the main question people contact us the most about.
-In general, if you’re a UK national or American you can expect to be paid $19 to around $22 an hour in Vietnam.
-In Thailand, you’ll be paid around 35,000 to 40,000 Baht (35,000 Baht is a little over 1k a month).
+Let’s start with pay, as this is the central question people contact us with most.
+Generally, if you’re a UK national or American, you can expect to be paid $19 to around $22 an hour in Vietnam.
+In Thailand, you’ll be paid about 35,000 to 40,000 Baht (35,000 Baht is a little over 1k a month).

-With Vietnam, you get paid a higher hourly rate and you teach less.
-Most teacher work at one or two language centers and can typically get around 20 hours a week for about $1600 monthly income.
-In Thailand you work at one school and one school only.
+In Vietnam, you get paid a higher hourly rate and teach less.
+Most teachers work at one or two language centers and can typically get around 20 hours a week for about $1600 monthly income.
+In Thailand, you work at one school and one school only.

-Now this is taking into consideration that you’re a brand new teacher with no experience.
-If you’re a fully licensed teacher then you can work at an international school in both countries and be paid a western salary.
+Now this is considering that you’re a new teacher with no experience.
+If you’re a fully licensed teacher, you can work at an international school in both countries and be paid a Western salary.

 Winner: Vietnam

-You also don’t have to do any unpaid work like in Thailand with things like English camps, events at school and so forth.
-The downside of Vietnam though is that you’ll work at language centers.
-That means your hours will evenings and weekends.
+You also don’t have to do any unpaid work like in Thailand with things like English camps, school events, etc. The downside of Vietnam is that you’ll work at language centers.
+That means your hours will be evenings and weekends.

 Where you will teach in Vietnam vs Thailand

-Teachers in Thailand work full time, Monday to Friday from 8am to 4pm at a government school.
+Teachers in Thailand work full time, Monday to Friday, from 8 am to 4 pm, at a government school.
 You’ll get weekends and holidays off.
-There typically is no real form of paid vacation and each school has their own policies.
-Last, you can work at any government school anywhere in the country, no need to limit yourself to Bangkok.
+There typically is no simple form of paid vacation, and each school has policies.
+Last, you can work at any government school anywhere in the country; no need to limit yourself to Bangkok.

 With regards to classes, you can teach kindergarten all the way up to seniors in high school.
 You can also teach in dedicated, immersive English programs where all the subjects like science and health are in English.
 So if you don’t want to teach English and would prefer to mix it up a bit, there are opportunities in Thailand.

-In Vietnam you will be working at an after school language center where your students will typically be 10-18 years old.
-These young learners are typically studying for a specific exam or they are students who’s parents want them to simply become more proficient in English.
+In Vietnam, you will work at an after-school language center where your studentsare typicallye 10-18 years old.
+These young learners are typically studying for a specific exam, or they are students whose parents want them to become more proficient in English.

-In general you don’t have a lot of variety and teaching options in Vietnam.
-While it is possible to find a day job in Vietnam like Thailand, it’s not the norm.
+You only have a few variety and teaching options in Vietnam.
+While it is possible to find a day job in Vietnam, like Thailand, it’s different.
 Expect to work nights and weekends in Vietnam.

 Winner: Thailand

-With Thailand you have a wide range of schools to choose from and you’ll have normal working hours and weekends off.
-Last, you don’t have to teach in a big city if you don’t want to.
-If small town or the country side is more your vibe, you can find it in Thailand.
+In Thailand, you have many schools to choose from, and you’ll have regular working hours and weekends off.
+Last, you can teach in a small city if you want to.
+If a small town or the countryside is more your vibe, you can find it in Thailand.

 Life in Thailand vs Vietnam as an expat

-In Thailand you can be an English teacher at any government school around the country.
-You could find yourself just outside of Bangkok in a province like Ratchaburi, or you could be all the way down south near Hat Yai or way up in the north near Pai.
-The ESL scene in Thailand is wide and diverse.
+In Thailand, you can be an English teacher at any government school nationwide.
+You could find yourself just outside of Bangkok in a province like Ratchaburi, or you could be down south near Hat Yai or north near Pai.
+The ESL scene in Thailand is vast and diverse.
 You’re not only limited to Bangkok.

-To be honest though, most teachers do tend to find themselves in Bangkok as it’s a fun, dynamic city with great bars and world class clubs.
-Bangkok also has a lot of schools so it’s fairly easy to find work.
-Chiang Mai in the north is another popular location, but it is difficult to get teaching job there as the teaching jobs are fewer and the competition is higher as it’s a beautiful small city.
+Most teachers tend to find themselves in Bangkok as it’s a fun, dynamic city with great bars and world-class clubs.
+Bangkok also has a lot of schools, so it’s easy to find work.
+Chiang Mai in the north is another popular location, but it is difficult to get a teaching job there as the teaching jobs are fewer and the competition is higher as it’s a beautiful small city.

 With Vietnam, your options for teaching are only in the two major cities of the country, Ho Chi Minh City or Hanoi.
-So if you were wanting to teach somewhere a bit more rural or laid back like Da Nang or Dalat, it’s not an option in Vietnam.
+So if you want to teach somewhere a bit more rural or laid back, like Da Nang or Dalat, there are other options in Vietnam.
 However, both major cities are excellent places to live and have distinct cultures.

-Most expats prefer Ho Chi Minh City as it’s larger, has more expats and things to do.
-But Hanoi is quite beautiful and charming in it’s own right but Saigon is a bit more cosmopolitan.
-Compared to Bangkok, Vietnam cities lack the night life of Thailand.
+Most ex-pats prefer Ho Chi Minh City as it’s larger and has more expats and things to do.
+But Hanoi is quite beautiful and charming in its own right, but Saigon is a bit more cosmopolitan.
+Compared to Bangkok, Vietnam cities lack the nightlife of Thailand.

 Winner: Thailand (ever so slightly)

-This is tough as Vietnam is a seriously beautiful country and both major cities are a lot fun.
-Thailand though has Bangkok which is the New York City of South East Asia.
-You can also teach outside of Bangkok and in a random province f you so choose to.
-For that reason we have to give the edge to Thailand.
+This is tough as Vietnam is a beautiful country, and both major cities are a lot of fun.
+However, Thailand has Bangkok, the New York City of South East Asia.
+You can also teach outside of Bangkok and in a random province f you choose.
+For that reason, we have to give the edge to Thailand.

 Cost of living for Thailand vs Vietnam

-The cost of living in both countries is pretty similar.
+The cost of living in both countries is similar.
 In general, Vietnam is cheaper for everything except rent.
-What is great about both countries is you have flexibility with how much you want to spend.
-You can live off $1200 per month pretty comfortably in both Thailand and Vietnam unless you’re in Bangkok where you’ll need around 55K Baht per month (about $1,500 usd) as it’s more expensive than a province.
+What is great about both countries is your flexibility with how much you want to spend.
+You can live off $1200 per month comfortably in Thailand and Vietnam unless you’re in Bangkok, where you’ll need around 55K Baht (about USD 1,500) as it’s more expensive than a province.

-With both countries you can eat good cheap food from a local restaurant, go grocery shopping and buy food for cheap or you can do the total opposite and spend a lot of money per month.
+In both countries, you can eat good cheap food from a local restaurant, go grocery shopping and buy food for cheap or do the opposite and spend a lot of money per month.
 Again, it’s up to your lifestyle and spending habits.
-But as an English teacher on an English teacher salary we prefer Vietnam because you can save a few hundred dollars a month.
+But as an English teacher on a salary, we prefer Vietnam because you can save a few hundred dollars a month.

 Winner: Vietnam

-Bangkok and Thailand is very fun but teachers are paid quite a small salary.
+Bangkok and Thailand are fun, but teachers are paid quite a small salary.
 You’ll be breaking even each month unless you take on extra classes.
-As such, it can be quite stressful and annoying because you’re in this amazing country and city (Bangkok) yet many things are out of your reach.
+As such, it can be stressful and annoying because you’re in this great country and city (Bangkok), yet many things must be put within your reach.

-Where in Vietnam you work less, get paid more and can actually save a portion of your monthly income for trips, last minute problems or flights home.
-Also in Vietnam, nightlife is more low key and less expensive.
+In Vietnam, you work less, get paid more and can save a portion of your monthly income for trips, last-minute problems, or flights home.
+Also, in Vietnam, nightlife is more low-key and less expensive.
 Beer is also significantly cheaper and better than what Thailand has to offer.

 Legal requirements

-As an foreign English teacher both countries have their own unique requirements required to legally work in the country.
+As a foreign English teachers, both countries have their unique requirements required to work in the country legally.

-For Thailand you’ll need a bachelors degree, transcripts, police background check, and a health check done in country.
-Once you assemble all your required documents you can the apply work a work permit.
-If your degree is not in teaching you’re allow a temporary teacher license for up to 3 years.
+For Thailand, you’ll need a bachelor’s degree, transcripts, a police background check, and a health check done in the country.
+Once you assemble all your required documents, you can apply to work a work permit.
+If your degree is not in teaching you’re allowed a temporary teacher license for up to 3 years.

-If you wish to continue being a teacher after 3 years you’ll need to obtain a degree or certificate to meet this legal requirement.
-We suggest you simply go back to your home country and obtain a masters degree in education so you can then move on from low paying government schools.
+If you wish to continue being a teacher after three years, you must obtain a degree or certificate to meet this legal requirement.
+We suggest you return to your home country and get a master’s degree in education so you can move on from low-paying government schools.

-Vietnam recently implemented changes to their ESL industry to make it much more strict.
-Previously the only requirement was to have a bachelors degree.
-Now, you need a bachelors with a focus on teaching or a bachelors with a teaching certificate like a TEFL.
-Next, you need to show 3 years minimum of teaching experience.
+Vietnam recently changed its ESL industry to make it much more strict.
+Previously the only requirement was to have a bachelor’s degree.
+Now, you need a bachelors with a focus on teaching or a bachelor’s with a teaching certificate like a TEFL.
+Next, you need to show three years minimum of teaching experience.

 If your experience is outside of Vietnam, it needs to be notarized.
-You’ll also need a local police background check, a health check, resume and of course a valid passport.
+You’ll also need a local police background check, a health check, a resume, and a valid passport.

 Winner: Thailand

-Thailand is easier to find legal work as they have a clear, laid out process.
-Vietnam by contrast has made it quite difficult for any new teacher to work legally.
-What teachers often do is get a business visa and then teach English on that visa which is not allowed.
+In Thailand is easier to find legal work as they have a transparent, laid-out process.
+Vietnam, by contrast, has made it quite tricky for any new teacher to work legally.
+Teachers often get a business visa and then teach English on that visa, which is not allowed.
 In addition, Vietnam has made it a requirement for any English teacher to have a degree in education which now excludes a lot of potential candidates.

-Overall, if you don’t have any experience Thailand the best option of you to find work for a year, then get a degree in teacher.
+Overall, if you have yet to gain experience in Thailand, the best option is to find work for a year, then get a degree as a teacher.
 After, you could always move to Vietnam.

 Should I teach English in Thailand or Vietnam?

-Thailand is easier to find work but lower paying for entry level government jobs.
-Thailand is also a bit more developed and Bangkok is an affordable international city.
-Vietnam you can only teach in Hanoi or Saigon.
-However, both cities are fun, charming with a great expat scene.
-But if it’s night clubs you’re looking for, you’ll be disappointed by Vietnam.
+In Thailand is easier to find work but lower paying for entry-level government jobs.
+Thailand is also a bit more developed, and Bangkok is an affordable international city.
+In Vietnam, you can only teach in Hanoi or Saigon.
+However, both cities are fun, charming and have an excellent expat scene.
+But if it’s nightclubs you’re looking for, you’ll be disappointed by Vietnam.

-That’s not to say Vietnam is worse, it’s just not at the same level and locals and expats alike do different activities at night.
-Overall we prefer long term living in Vietnam and 6 months to a year stays in Thailand.
+That’s not to say Vietnam is worse, it’s just not at the same level, and locals and expats do different activities at night.
+Overall we prefer long-term living in Vietnam and six months to a year stays in Thailand.

 Conclusion

-That’s it for our guide on teaching abroad in Thailand vs Vietnam.
+That’s it for our guide on teaching abroad in Thailand vs. Vietnam.
 We hope you found it helpful in your research.
-We have teachers who taught in both places and the consensus was to start in Thailand as it’s easier.
-Get the night club, party scene out of you.
-Then checkout Vietnam and enjoy everything that country has to offer.
+We have teachers who taught in both places, and the consensus was to start in Thailand as it’s easier.
+Get the night club party scene out of you.
+Then check out Vietnam and enjoy everything that the country has to offer.